jondatkins/boot-dev-static-site/notes.md

 With more than one delimiter, use the first delimiter to get the 0th element.

 Now I can get the text nodes from each string using split.

+### Re-creating the split string

+Once I have split the string using the link delimiter, I'm left with a problem.
+How do you put the nodes back together in the right order?

+I have a solution for the case where there is one link in the string.
+When there are multiple delimiters, I split the string with each one, and extract the text string, which is always the 0th element in the split string.